 160 W 95th St # 5B, New York, NY 10025

 Katherine's husband and son have established this website to memorialize Katherine and her legacy.
 Every effort will be made to accurately and precisely detail her life, philosophy, and work.
 Unfortunately, she was taken from us suddenly.
 Thankfully, Papagena Press will continue forward, managed by her family.

 Exploring rooms and computers full of her music, notes, and research would take the family years to review and document fully.
 Thankfully, an archive is being established to preserve her work and to facilitate research.
 This website will improve as discoverIes become updates.
 Missing research notes, program notes, arrangements, and remembrances will be added as we move forth.
 The family is looking forward to corresponding with her peers and protoges in search of such details.

-Katherine's family wishes to thank everyone for their support this past year.
+Katherine's family wishes to thank everyone for their support.
 Gloriously, she survives through her music and poems.